School Health Services

 Minnesota Statute 121A.
 17 School districts are required to complete an early childhood developmental screening on all children prior to entering kindergarten, with programs targeting children ages three and four (Minnesota Statute 121A.
 17).
 The screening program must include, at least, the following components: developmental assessments, hearing and vision screening, immunization review and referral, the child's height and weight, the date of the child's most recent comprehensive vision examination, if any, identification of risk factors that may influence learning, an interview with the parent about the child, and referral for assessment, diagnosis, and treatment when potential needs are identified.

 Forms and program quality indicators can be found at the Minnesota Department of Education Early Childhood Screening page.

 Because the school nurse has professional expertise in all of these areas, the nurse is often a vital team member in developing and carrying out high quality early childhood screening programs.
 School districts receive reimbursement for early childhood screening.
-Districts may elect to utilize LSNs in screening as a way to assist with funding school health programs.
+Districts may elect to utilize LSNs in screening to assist with funding school health programs.

 Hearing and Vision Screening

 Hearing and vision screening are not required in Minnesota schools but are HIGHLY recommended due to their significant impact on learning.
 Completing hearing and vision screening early in the fall is recommended.
-Hearing and vision screening are a required component of special education evaluation and annual assessment.
+Hearing and vision screening are often a required component of special education evaluation and annual assessment.